SamSverko/dev-learning/README.md

-Below is a list of online learning resources that have been completed along my journey of becoming a developer:
+Below is a list of online learning resources that I have completed along my journey of becoming a web developer:

 ---